 Group Training Organisations

-The GTO is the legal employer of the Australian Apprentice and therefore is responsible for:
+The GTO is the legal employer of the Australian Apprentice and is therefore responsible for:

-- the placement of the Australian Apprentice
+- the placement of the apprentice or trainee;

 - the selection and recruitment of apprentices and trainees;

 - management and payment of wages, allowances, superannuation, workers compensation, sick/holiday pay and other employment benefits;

 - management of the quality and continuity of training, both on and off the job;

 - provision of additional care and ongoing support necessary for the apprentice or trainee to successfully complete the Training Contract; and